Contact

 Profile

-Josephine (Jo) Olson teaches courses in managerial economics and international economics, and has conducted study trips to Europe and Latin America.
-She is an associate of the Center for Latin American Studies, the European Studies Center, the Center for Russian, East European and Eurasian Studies, the Asian Studies Center, and the Global Studies Program.
+Josephine (Jo) Olson has taught courses in managerial economics and international economics, and has conducted study trips to Europe and Latin America.
+She recently served as Interim Director of the European Studies Center.
+She is also an associate of the Center for Latin American Studies, the Center for Russian, East European and Eurasian Studies, the Asian Studies Center, and the Global Studies Program.
 From 2006 to 2014 she was Director of the International Business Center.
 She was secretary of the University Senate from 2002 to 2005.
 She previously served as director of MBA Programs and Associate Dean.
 Prior to coming to the University of Pittsburgh, she was on the faculty of Bernard M. Baruch College, City University of New York.

 Jo’s research interests include topics in international economics and a study of career paths and income determinants of MBAs.